The engineered breakup of the Yookay

 Reading between the Lines

 The Withdrawal Agreement negotiated by British civil servants and EU Bureaucrats under Theresa May’s premiership did little to restore sovereignty to the British electorate.
 The UK would nominally be outside the EU, but still bound by the rules and regulations of the Customs Union and Single Market, all for a little extra control over labour mobility from EU countries, e.g. not allowing workers to claim in-work benefit until they have paid into the system for at least 5 years.
 Given the much greater challenge of smart automation displacing millions of monotonous manual and clerical jobs, the native workforce would compete over fewer and fewer entry level jobs.
 The only way to make a success out of greater economic autonomy would be to invest heavily in STEM (science, technology, engineering and mathematics), all areas where British students lag behind their Russian, Chinese, Japanese and Indian counterparts.
 Yet while the public debated the dreaded Northern Irish backstop, that would stop the UK from striking new trade deals independent of the EU until it had definitely resolved the Irish border issue to the EU’s full satisfaction, the UK government was busy agreeing to military unification with the armed forces of other EU members with hardly a murmur of dissent from any of the parties represented in Westminster.
 The DUP were too obsessed with the constitutional status of Ulster, while the Liberal Democrats and Labour probably welcomed the move.
 While the military budgets of most continental European countries, with the notable exception of France, have remained subdued over the last 20 years, they have begun to creep up as European military integration became a reality.
-Germany’s former Minister of Defence and now President of the European Commission, Ursula von der Leyen, had the blessing US-based military strategist, Henry Kissinger for Europe’s remilitarisation.
+Germany’s former Minister of Defence and now President of the European Commission, Ursula von der Leyen, had the blessing of US-based military strategist, Henry Kissinger for Europe’s remilitarisation.
 Global strategists owe no special allegiance to their nation states.
 In the mid to late 20th century it made sense for the superpowers to contain the military ambitions of the main European countries, but with monetary union and only nominal national sovereignty, in the eyes of world chess players, a unified European military command can assume the role of global cop in conflict zones in Africa, the Middle East and most disturbingly of all seek direct confrontation with Russia.
 One thread that unites most European federalists is their visceral hatred of Vladimir Putin’s Russia, whom they accuse of meddling in European politics, while simultaneously letting American and Chinese tech giants run vast swathes of the continent’s telecommunications infrastructure.
 In the dying days of her administration Theresa May agreed to let Chinese multinational, Huawei, manage the roll-out of the UK’s controversial 5G network, only a couple of years after the same government let China’s General Power Corporation build new nuclear plants in the UK despite obvious security risks.
 With the current pace of globalisation it may not matter if the British Isles are whole or only partly in the EU, our lives will be managed by the same corporations.

 The Ultimate Con Trick

 Many EU-flag-wavers have suggested the true aim of Tory Brexiteers is to hand over British public services to North American big business, which could potentially lead to the privatisation of the revered NHS.
-There’s only one flaw in this analysis, the neoliberal dream of a dynamic private enterprises competing in a regulated free market is on life support.
-Neoliberalism has outlived its purpose as a driver of economic growth and technological innovation, as big business no longer needs the services of most working age adults and relies instead on welfare largesse to subsidise its customers.
+There’s only one flaw in this analysis, the neoliberal dream of dynamic private enterprises competing in a regulated free market is on life support.
+Neoliberalism has outlived its purpose as the main driver of economic growth and technological innovation, as big business no longer needs the services of most working age adults and relies instead on welfare largesse to subsidise its customers.
 As private healthcare can only serve those able to pay, the global trend is towards public healthcare, not least because local authorities prefer one-size-fits-all social medicine with mandatory vaccinations, mental health screening and regular check-ups for common medical conditions such as diabetes or asthma.
 In early capitalism, successful enterprises remained largely indifferent to the plight of the great unwashed masses.
 Today the largest commercial ventures do not want only to satisfy their consumers, but to actively shape their lifestyle and thus to regulate their behaviour.
 Gay Pride Parades are no longer fringe events of a marginalised minority, they’re sponsored by banks, supermarkets and mobile phone networks with the full blessing of local authorities and the police.
 New shopping centres bear little semblance to their geographic surroundings with variants of the same ubiquitous brand names and chain stores.
 Slowly but surely our urban landscape is beginning to resemble a maze of playgrounds with different sets of prefects monitoring puerile plebeians.
 At the same time countries with proud histories, strong traditions and distinctive cultures have become mere social engineering pilot projects.

 UK PLC (the British version of USA Inc.) is so enmeshed with the world economy, that it no longer needs the loyalty of its hapless inhabitants, known affectionately in Germany as Inselaffen (island apes) partly due to their drunken antics in Mediterranean resorts.
 The business elites only supported the UK’s continued existence to placate remnant patriotism and maintain a tightly integrated military industrial complex.